jeremyckahn/rekapi/docs/api.md

 Kapi.prototype.moveActorToLayer (actor, layer)
 ````

 Move an Actor around in the layer list.
 Each layer has one Actor, and Actors are drawn in order of their layer.
 Lower layers (starting with 0) are drawn earlier.
-If `layer` is higher than the number of layers (will be equal to the result of `actorCount()`) or lower than 0, this method will return `undefined`.
+If `layer` is higher than the number of layers (which can be found with `actorCount()`) or lower than 0, this method will return `undefined`.

 ### canvas_context